 In Key Stage 3, we aim to encourage creative readers and writers, attentive listeners and fluent and confident speakers.
 Pupils learn about literature and thought in their own and other cultures and the curriculum encompasses all major literary forms, including the novel, poetry and drama, as well as media and non-fiction writing.

-In Key Stage 4, pupils study the AQA GCSE courses in English Language and English Literature.
+In Key Stage 4, pupils study the Edexcel IGCSE courses in English Language and English Literature.